 FARM-TO-FORK IN SOUTHWEST ONTARIO

 As Ontario’s southernmost region, the southwest enjoys the longest harvest season, fertile soil, and naturally a strong farming culture.
-Tap into this region’s rich rural roots at one of its many celebrated farm-to-table restaurants.
+Tap into the region’s rich rural roots at one of its many celebrated farm-to-table restaurants.

 The Combine, in the town of Simcoe, takes hospitality to a whole new level.
 The restaurant is the main floor of the chef/owner’s century old home.
 The menu is inspired by and comprised of Norfolk County’s bounty, including Lake Erie perch.